stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 The ID Site HTML contains multiple HTML assets that provide the markdown for the ID Site.
 These can be broken down into two distinct groups, the `master index` and the `views`.

-The `master index` location is `idsite-src/app/index.html` and contains the definitions of the individual template views, CSS references, and references to JavaScript.
+The `master index` location is `idsite-src/app/index.html` and contains the definitions of the individual template views, CSS references, and JavaScript references.
 This file would be the location for any global HTML changes to apply to your ID Site.
 For example:

 + Modifications of the meta tags
 + Modifications of the favicon